elastic/rally/docs/track.rst

 .. note::
     This operation can only be used inside a ``composite`` operation because it needs to read the async search id from earlier API calls.

 With the operation ``get-async-search`` you can `get the results of an async search <https://www.elastic.co/guide/en/elasticsearch/reference/current/async-search.html#get-async-search>`_.

-It supports the following parameters:
+Properties
+""""""""""

 * ``retrieve-results-for`` (mandatory): A list of names of ``submit-async-search`` requests to wait for.
 Async searches that have already completed within ``wait_for_completion_timeout`` are skipped automatically.
 * ``request-params`` (optional): A structure containing arbitrary request parameters.
 The supported parameters names are documented in the `get async search docs <https://www.elastic.co/guide/en/elasticsearch/reference/current/async-search.html#get-async-search>`_.